close Business Finance Invest Bullets Most Viewed

 Horrifying Data

 The evidence isn’t just anecdotal either.
-A report of business line shows that around 119 cases of insider trading have been reported in the year 2018-20.
-Can you imagine, this is one of the highest number cases detected by SEBI in any of the previous years since its inception!
-Furthermore, the absence of advanced surveillance systems and limited awareness amongst investors means low detection rate in both insider trading and market manipulation cases in India.
+A report of a business line shows that around 119 cases of insider trading have been reported in the year 2018-20.
+Can you imagine, this is one of the highest number of cases detected by SEBI in any of the previous years since its inception!
+Furthermore, the absence of advanced surveillance systems and limited awareness amongst investors means a low detection rate in both insider trading and market manipulation cases in India.
 Until a proper system is put in place, the least you can do people, is try to stay updated and not fall prey to just about any news.

 The fundamental reason for this is the structure of the Indian market which is said to be wide, not deep.
-Other than the top 200-250 stocks, most of the shares are traded sparingly, and thus are easy to manipulate.
+Other than the top 200-250 stocks, most of the shares are traded sparingly and thus are easy to manipulate.
 The question is, can we do anything to turn the tables in such scenarios?
 Well, it’s a “no” as certain as your parents’ rejection of your solo-trip plans!

 Manipulation in the financial market took birth with the markets and now, seems like the immortal villain in a sci-fi movie.
 It was prevalent decades ago; it exists today and doesn’t seem to have an end.
 To be mindful of attempts of market manipulation, pay close attention to prices when you see some unusual movements but don’t take any decision based on that.